Carol Peletier: Television series

-Before the apocalypse began, Carol was a meek and battered housewife.
+Before the apocalypse began, Carol was a meek and abused housewife.
 She frequently avoided confrontation with her husband Ed in attempt to stifle his anger, though she secretly prayed to God that he be punished for abusing her and for his sexual interest in their young daughter Sophia (Madison Lintz).
 The Peletiers first met up with Shane (Jon Bernthal), Lori (Sarah Wayne Callies) and her son Carl (Chandler Riggs) while traveling toward a supposed 'safe zone' in Atlanta, and they all eventually settled near a quarry on the outskirts of Atlanta with a handful of other survivors.
 Within her time at the camp, she regularly performed domestic duties such as washing and ironing clothes for her and her fellow survivors, usually with help from some of the other women in the group.

 Season 1

 Carol debuts in the episode "Tell It to the Frogs", where she is shown washing clothes in the stream with the other women in the group.
 When Carol's husband, Ed, hears the women talking and laughing, he tells his wife to focus on her work.
 When Andrea (Laurie Holden) tells him off, Ed quickly becomes threatening as the women confront him about Carol's bruises.
-Ed then strikes Carol, causing a feud which is ended when Shane furiously beats him as Carol pleads for him to stop.
-In the episode "Vatos", after Ed's violent abuse has been exposed to the camp, Carol begins to stand up for herself regarding Sophia, as she dismisses the idea of Sophia staying with her father in his tent, insisting that she wants to join in with the rest of the camp.
-Ed is killed during a walker attack as Sophia and Carol are left fearing for their lives.
-In the episode "Wildfire", as the group cleans up the camp in preparation to leave, Carol destroys Ed's corpse with a pickaxe, venting the inner rage she had toward him and his years of violent abuse.
+Ed then strikes Carol, causing a feud, which ends when Shane furiously beats him as Carol pleads for him to stop.
+In the episode "Vatos", after Ed's violent abuse has been exposed to the camp, Carol begins to stand up for herself regarding Sophia; she dismisses the idea of Sophia staying with her father in his tent, insisting that she wants to join in with the rest of the camp.
+Ed is killed during a walker attack and Sophia and Carol are left fearing for their lives.
+In the episode "Wildfire", while the group cleans up the camp in preparation to leave, Carol destroys Ed's corpse with a pickaxe, venting the inner rage she had toward him and his years of violent abuse.
 In the season finale "TS-19", the group takes shelter at the Centers for Disease Control (CDC), but they soon discover the facility is set to explode after the power runs out.
-Carol hands Rick a grenade (which Rick had picked up in the tank he was trapped in), to blow out one of the front windows in order to escape, and in success, Carol and Sophia run to the vehicles in the street with the others, while Jacqui and Dr. Jenner choose to remain at the CDC to die.
+Carol hands Rick a grenade (which Rick had picked up in the tank he was trapped in) to blow out one of the front windows so they can escape. and Carol and Sophia run to the vehicles in the street with the others, while Jacqui and Dr. Jenner choose to remain at the CDC to die.